 6. South Mountain State Battlefield

-South Mountain State Battlefield was the site of the first major Civil war battle on northern soil.
+South Mountain State Battlefield was the site of the first major Civil War battle on northern soil.
 A great trail exists at Fox’s Gap, known as the Gen. Garland Trail.
-This short loop walk begins at the site where Union commander Jesse Reno, namesake of Reno, Nev., was felled on September 14, 1862, in the prelude to Antietam.
+This short loop walk begins at the site where Union commander Jesse Reno, namesake of Reno, Nevada, was felled on September 14, 1862, in the prelude to Antietam.
 Gen. Samuel Garland and his North Carolinians held the gap for most of the day’s fighting.
 Their brave stand is celebrated through the erection of the North Carolina monument, which serves as the midpoint of the hike.

 7. Monocacy National Battlefield